SherryK1103/50-States-Flash-Facts/README.md

 ## Process Steps

-1. Created a unique GitHub repo for this project.
+1. Created a unique GitHub repo for this project
-2. Pseduocoded and delegated tasks
+2. Pseudocoded and delegated tasks
-3. Created folder structure and relevent files.
+3. Created folder structure and relevent files
 4. Linked JavaScript, HTML, and Bulma
 5. Set up Google Maps API and WikiPedia API's